onox/orka/docs/rendering/vertex-formats.md

 This is all quite cumbersome and it is easier to just do programmable vertex pulling in the shaders instead.
 This is more flexible and no slower on modern GPUs.
-With vertex pulling we can completely forget about VAOs.
+With programmable vertex pulling we can completely forget about VAOs.

 ## Programmable vertex pulling